gustavoalito/BeCode/5. Programming/01-scripting/01-Python/1.python_basics/1.python_fundamentals/02.VirtualEnv/readme.md

 ## Usage

+---
+**For a Windows specific guide, use: https://linuxhint.com/activate-virtualenv-windows/**
+---

 When it will be installed, you can create a new enviroment and then activate it so you can use it.

 * To create a new one, type in you terminal: